penfever/simpleOS/src/os/readme.md

 ## Use

 myMalloc and myFree can be called from the simple shell using the commands malloc and free, respectively.
 Memory can be set to a particular value with the memset command.
 Memchk checks that the value was properly assigned.

+# Codewarrior Notes

+I used C99 conventions, so please enable C99 in the Codewarrior Project when testing.